junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 ***model:*** This folder contains all the models.

 ***Dataset:*** Due to restrictions, we cannot distribute our brain MRI data.
 However, several brain MRI datasets are publicly available online: IXI, ADNI, OASIS, ABIDE, etc. Note that those datasets may not contain labels (segmentation).
 To generate labels, you can use FreeSurfer, which is an open-source software for normalizing brain MRI images.
-Here are some useful commands in FreeSurfer: Brain MRI preprocessing and subcortical segmentation using FreeSurfer.
+Here are some useful commands in FreeSurfer: <a href="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/PreprocessingMRI.md">Brain MRI preprocessing and subcortical segmentation using FreeSurfer</a>.

 ## Model Architecture:
 <img src="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/example_imgs/architecture.jpg" width="800"/>